MicrosoftDocs/azure-docs/articles/app-service/configure-custom-container.md

 ## Enable SSH

 Secure Shell (SSH) is commonly used to execute administrative commands remotely from a command-line terminal.
-In order to enable the Azure Portal SSH console feature with custom containers, the following steps are required:
+In order to enable the Azure portal SSH console feature with custom containers, the following steps are required:

 1. Create a standard [sshd_config](https://man.openbsd.org/sshd_config) file with the following example contents and place it on the application project root directory: